The 2017 Absa Cape Epic route has been revealed!

 Riders will be well advised to enjoy Stage 5’s relatively short distance and great trails: the next day they will be confronting the 2017 route’s Queen Stage – 103km with an eye-watering 2 750m of elevation gain.
 This could well mean that the 6th stage could be decisive in the race for overall honours.

-Stage 7 takes rider to the new Grand Finale venue – the sumptuous Val de Vie Estate near Franschhoek – and a well-deserved finisher’s shirt.
+Stage 7 takes rider to the new Grand Finale venue – the sumptuous Val de Vie Estate near Paarl – and a well-deserved finisher’s shirt.